 - Provisions on the protection of personal data: General Data Protection Regulation (GDPR).

-However, you should consider the regulations governing the use and manufacturing, software development, and deployment of the Internet of Medical Things devices within a target market.
-Here's a list of major documents currently in force on the biggest healthcare markets:
+However, you should consider the regulations governing the use, manufacturing, software development, and deployment of Internet of Medical Things devices within the target market.
+Here’s a list of major documents currently in force on the biggest healthcare markets:

 - Canada: CMDR, PIPEDA;

-The list features the major documents, but depending on the specifics of the device, software, or intended use, you may also need to follow additional requirements.
-Moreover, you should follow the international compliance requirements of organizations such as ISO or IMDRF.
-If you outsource any part of IoMT software or device development, adherence to the mentioned requirements, specific methodologies, and processes will help you pass audits and get the necessary certifications.
+The list includes the major documents, but depending on the device, software, or intended use, you may also need to follow additional requirements.
+Moreover, you should comply with international standards such as ISO or IEC.
+If you outsource any part of IoMT software or device development, adherence to the requirements, methodologies, and processes mentioned will help you pass audits and obtain the necessary certifications.

-N-iX solution: Our compliance includes PCI DSS and SOC-2, ensuring that we meet the strictest requirements for data security.
+N-iX solution: Our compliance includes PCI DSS and SOC-2, ensuring we meet the strictest data security requirements.
 Additionally, we hold ISO 27001 for information security management, ISO/IEC 27701:2019 for privacy information management, and ISO 9001 for quality management systems.
-We're also GDPR-compliant, which makes us a reliable tech partner for European healthcare businesses, minimizing data breaches or non-compliance risks.
+We’re also GDPR-compliant, making us a reliable tech partner for European healthcare businesses and minimizing data breaches and non-compliance risks.

 Explore more: Achieve quality and compliance with a healthcare app development company